lebalz/restart-pi/README.md

 ## Install

-Copy the deploy script and change the variables `RASPBERRY_PASSWORD` and `RASPBERRY_HOST` as needed for your setup.
+Copy the deploy script and change the variables `RASPBERRY_PASSWORD` and `RASPBERRY_HOST` as needed for your setup: `mv deploy.example.sh deploy.sh`

 On the raspberry pi, install node and yarn: